How to Make Bone Broth

 1 tsp pepper

-Apple Cider Vinegar (optional)
+Apple Cider Vinegar (for individual servings))

 3) Bring to a soft boil.
 Then turn down to a simmer.